deancallahan25/Redwood-Analytics-Portfolio/Project-2/Project-Files/Project-Manager/Individual-Deliverable-Notes.md

 - Readme file/Documentation:
   - File Location: Project-2/Project-2.readme
   - Projected Time Spent: 2 hours, Actual Time Spent: 1 hour
   - Time Reflection: Difference of 1 hour, Initial assessment was inaccurate with time spent being an hour less.
-Difference isn't that significant as more work will be done once everything is intergrated and dashboard is actually deployed describing features and how to use it.
+Difference isn't that significant as more work will be done once everything is intergrated and dashboard is actually deployed with the readme describing the features and how to use it.